beet/mindful-markdown-knowledgebase/README.md

 # Mindful Markdown Knowledgebase

+This is an Obsidian template vault designed to provide a task management system that draws inspiration from the [Bullet Journal](https://bulletjournal.com/) method and [research logbooks](https://www.hfstevance.com/blog/logbooks).

 ## Quick start

 This will create the basic structure of notes that are tied together by a logbook: